abdullahalharun/abdullahalharun/README.md

 ### Hi there 👋
 ---
+I'm Harun,
+A Full-Stack Web Developer.
-I am a self Learned developer having 4+ years of Experience.
-I love to code, develop & learn new stack.
-Love to solve problem & take challenge.

-Currently I am working as a remote Developer in Taibah Academy.
-I developed & deployed their student management system, accounts software.
+I am a self-learned web developer having 4+ years of experience.
+I love to code, develop & learn new stacks.
+I would describe myself as someone who is a problem solver & a quick learner.
+Currently, I am working as a Web Developer at Taibah Academy.

+I have expertise in Laravel and MySQL.
+Now I'm working with React, Next.js, Node.js, MongoDB, and other related technology.

 #### Skills:
-Laravel, React, Node, Next.js, MySQL, MongoDB, Git, Bitbucket, Linux, DevOps, Rest API, Moodle.
+PHP, Laravel, MySQL, React.js, Node.js, Next.js, MongoDB, Git, Bitbucket, Linux, DevOps, Rest API, Moodle.

 <!--
 **abdullahalharun/abdullahalharun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.